technicalanxiety/technicalanxiety.github.io/_posts/2024-2-18-la-view-logs.md

 To make things easier, I'm not considering any other potential **state** that a virtual machine could be.

-The first `let` statement finds evaluates the `OperationNameValue` column for **deallocate** and **start** actions and summarizes the results by the most recent time stamp by the resource ID.
+The first `let` function evaluates the `OperationNameValue` column for **deallocate** and **start** actions and summarizes the results by the most recent time stamp by the resource ID.
 As always, be sure to use `has` as much as possible and to limit the amount of table data by first filtering on **TimeGenerated**.
 Because the intent of the output is a simple table showing virtual machine state currently, I'm filtering data to the past 1 hour.
 I'm then filtering out the values we are looking for, deallocate and start.
 I then summarize that data and only return the resource IDs of each row.
 It's not important to keep any other details, we'll get those from the `Heartbeat` table in the main query.

 >
 > let deallocatedVms = AzureActivity